monrdeme/secure-static-site-aws/README.md

 ## Conclusion

 In this project, a static website was securely deployed on AWS while following security best practices.
-By combining infrastructure as code, role-based access control, automated deployments, and real-time monitoring, it provides a robust and scalable foundation suitable for production or learning environments.
+By combining infrastructure as code, role-based access control, automated deployments, and real-time monitoring, it provides a robust and scalable foundation suitable for production or development environments.

 Key takeaways include: